ComNets-Bremen/WolfNet/README.md

 This directory contains basically everything regarding the LoRa communication and actuator part of the mAInZaun project.

+Looking for the packet format?
+Check the file [packets.md](packets.md) in this directory.

 What is in the subdirectories?
 ==============================